 FAQs

-Is there capital gains tax on property in Gibraltar?
 No. Gibraltar does not levy a separate capital gains tax on property sales.
 This is one of the most significant advantages for property investors compared to the UK, Spain or Portugal, where CGT can range from 18 to 28 percent of the gain.

-What rental yield can I expect from a Gibraltar apartment?
-Gross rental yields on residential property in Gibraltar typically fall between 3 and 5 percent.
-One-bedroom furnished apartments in central locations tend to achieve the higher end of that range due to strong demand from gaming and finance professionals.
+Gross rental yields vary by location.
+Marina locations typically deliver 4 to 6 percent gross, Town Centre properties 5 to 7 percent, and Westside properties 6 to 8 percent (as of 2026).
+One-bedroom furnished apartments in central locations tend to achieve the higher end of each area's range due to strong demand from gaming and finance professionals.

-How does Gibraltar property compare to London as an investment?
-Gibraltar offers lower entry prices per square metre, zero capital gains tax and no inheritance tax.
+Gibraltar offers zero capital gains tax and no inheritance tax, which materially improves total returns over a long hold period compared to London, where CGT alone can consume 18 to 28 percent of gains on sale.
 London provides higher liquidity and a larger tenant pool.
-For long-term, tax-efficient wealth building, Gibraltar often delivers better net returns after accounting for the UK tax burden.
+For a patient, tax-conscious investor with a long horizon, Gibraltar often delivers better net returns after accounting for the full UK tax burden.

-Can non-residents buy property in Gibraltar?
 Yes.
 There are no restrictions on non-residents purchasing property in Gibraltar.
-However, owning property does not automatically grant residency rights.
+Owning property does not automatically grant residency rights.
 Separate immigration requirements apply if you want to live in the territory.